danfitz/onlineCourses/cSharpIntermediate/4-polymorphism.md

 **Note**: `base` gives us access to the base class.
 We can (but are not required to) perform the original implementation using `base.Draw()`!

-**Value of method overriding**:

-* Known as **polymorphism**, different classes get to share the same interface (like same fields/properties/methods).
-* Then by overriding inherited methods with `virtual` and `override`, we can add new features in encapsulated classes.
+**Value of method overriding**: It encourages polymorphism.
+By overriding inherited methods with `virtual` and `override`, we can add new features in encapsulated classes.

 For example, if we want to one day add a brand new `Triangle` class, we can just append the class without changing any other code: